 Six-week Parents Plus programme for parents and carers of 11-16-year-olds.
 Practical and solutions-focused.
 We've had brilliant feedback on this course in the past - why not call up for a chat to find out more and see if you think the programme is for you.
 We will set a date when we have the right number to start.
 "Since the programme I have succeeded in communicating more positively and avoid areas of conflict with my teenager."
 Find out more HERE.

 Fáilte Isteach conversational English classes

-Our Fáilte Isteach conversational English classes are online!
-We're running group classes via Zoom on Monday and Wednesday evenings and Thursday mornings.
-Find out more about our Fáilte Isteach projects here and do get in touch if you want to sign up.
+We're running group classes via Zoom on Monday evenings and Thursday mornings.
+Find out more about our Fáilte Isteach project here and do get in touch if you want to sign up.

 See all of our Upcoming Events »

 We work to tackle disadvantage and social exclusion in the greater Bray and Greystones areas, increase equality of access to information, education, training and employment for marginalised people and groups, and empower local people and communities to have a say on issues that affect them, identify their own needs and make positive change in their own lives.